The drainage specialist for healthcare

 A burst water main supplying Hammersmith teaching hospital in London resulted in the loss of water pressure and threatened disruption to operations.
 UKDN Waterflow engineers quickly arranged for a temporary supply to be fed into the building, whilst they traced the leak, repaired the pipe and installed a new hydrant.

 Anthony McNamara, estates plumbing supervisor at Imperial College NHS Trust, said: “The critical importance of patient care means that being able to deploy a highly capable repair crew at very short notice is not a luxury but a vital fail-safe.”
-(Click here to see more about our work with the NHS.)

 Soil stack sorted

 UKDN was asked to investigate a waste stack in a five-storey London hospital which became blocked repeatedly.
 The team made an access point on the roof for a survey camera which quickly revealed a build up of fat and hard scale in the pipe.
 Using a mechanical boring device, instead of high pressure water jetting, engineers restored full flow capacity to the stack without having to block off any toilet connections.
 Job done.
-(Click here for an example of our work)

 Contact UKDN, the healthcare drainage specialist